 Impact of colonial rule on indigenous societies

 The colonization, by the British, of societies currently making up Nigeria had an immediate and dramatic impact.
-Among other things, the new rulers applied a combination of methods to impose order and secure the allegiance of the various nationalities.
+Among other things, the new rulers applied a combination of methods to impose order and to secure the allegiance of the various nationalities.
 These included direct military conquest, the pacification of restive communities, the co-option of traditional institutions into a system of “indirect rule”, the establishment of a professional, merit-based, service-rendering bureaucracy, the formation of local military and police units, proactive enforcement of obedience to, and compliance with, centrally enacted edicts, and the gradual replacement of idiosyncratic moralities with universal, or at least, ethnically neutral, codes of conduct.
 The birth of a modern state was, in a nutshell, facilitated by the establishment of a system of government and administration, and the creation of a formal and predictable bureaucracy, a bureaucracy whose legitimacy rested on legal-rational premises rather than on traditional or charismatic authority.

 The immediate aim of the British colonial authorities was to secure, if necessary, by force, the diverse nationalities’ will to “associate together”, while the intermediate objective was the creation of a state founded on law and thriving on order.
 The underlying and long-term goal, of course, was the ratification of the British Empire’s “ownership” of the new territory and its resources.
 The annexation and extractive policy would not work if the indigenous peoples had a say in the matter.
 That was why the British ensured that the colonized territory had no say in how it was ruled.